Legacy Migration

 Incremental migration

 Incremental migration replaces functionality in slices.
-Users might use the new system for order entry while the old system still handles reporting.
-Over weeks, each module transfers to the new platform until the old system has no remaining responsibilities.
-This approach reduces risk because each slice is small enough to test thoroughly and roll back independently.
-It increases complexity because you are running two systems simultaneously, which means maintaining data consistency between them.
-The trade-off is worth it for any system that the business cannot afford to lose for a weekend.
+Users might work in the new system for order entry while the old system still handles reporting.
+Over weeks, each module transfers across until the old system has no remaining responsibilities.

 The Strangler Fig Pattern